Terms and conditions

 The Australian Government requires that students on student visas attend 80% or more of their classes.
 Your ability to stay in Australia while you study depends on this.

 5. Courses, term dates, hours of tuition and fees

+Any course at the Centre for English Teaching that is appropriate for a Student Visa applicant has a maximum class size (teacher-student ratio) of 18.
+Centre for English Teaching courses for which a Student Visa may not be issued, such as Customised Programs, might have a larger class size.
 The Centre for English Teaching reserves the right to review courses, term dates, hours of tuition and fees at any time without notice.
 We will notify you of any changes prior to the commencement of your course.
-Please see our website or this brochure for the latest details.
+Please see our website or the brochure for the latest details.

 6. Minimum entry age